 - A failure to improve the educational level.
 Rarely reads any new books; ignorant of the latest challenge in society; blind to impact on the congregation.

 - Sadly, some leaders are lazy.
 They have excuses for not doing their job.
 They have found the level of “get-by-ism” and find shelter in it.
 The brethren tend to accept the status quo.

 - There is a tendency of some leaders to let stubbornness keep them from asking for help or admitting they don’t know how to do a certain task.
 Pride is an enemy of change.

 - It is amazing how resentment and jealousy hold some leaders back from changing.
 They will not admit that someone has influenced them or changed their mind.
 This is another expression of pride.

-I must be quick to admit that a reluctance and resistant to change is not the exclusive territory of leaders.
+I must be quick to admit that reluctance and resistance to change are not the exclusive territories of leaders.
 It is also part of the mindset of most members.
 Just let leadership suggest a change in a long-held practice and you’ll see conflict arise to an amazing level; even to the splitting of the church.

 The leaders of today must admit that the church is facing challenges and problems she has never faced before, at least not on this magnitude.
 Congregations are declining in number, programs are being cut, and some congregations are a closing song away from closing the doors forever.
 It is time for leaders to wake up and make the changes in methodologies, not Scriptures, that will glorify God and expand the borders of the Kingdom (cf. Ephesians 3:21).